Lakehead University Profile

-Wellness in mind, body, and spirit is important to your success at university.
-The Student Health and Counselling Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists, and wellness educators).
-Below are some of the services available to you.
+Wellness in mind, body and spirit is important to your success at university.
+The Student Health and Counselling Centre is staffed by trained service providers (family physicians, personal counsellors, registered nurses, psychologists, psychiatrists and wellness educators).
+The following are some of the services available to you.

 At Lakehead, you can access counselling services regardless of your concern, whether you’re experiencing difficulties in studying or adjusting to university life.
 Counsellors will collaborate with you to develop workable solutions.

 For more information on Lakehead’s well-being services, visit the Student Health and Counselling Centre website.
 You can also visit the Aboriginal Cultural & Support Services website for information on accessing services regarding the cultural aspects of health and services provided by the Aboriginal Student Counsellor.